wtayyeb/django-postman/docs/api.rst

 For an easier usage of the application from other applications in the project, an API is provided.

+Note: The "sites" framework is optional but you need it if you want the ``site`` context variable to provide a *Site* instance (not *None*) in the notification templates.

 pm_broadcast()
 --------------
 Broadcast a message to multiple Users.